Silicon Manufacturing

 Control over the wafering process is maintained through several critical parameters:

-• Speed of the wire: Adjusting the speed can help control the rate of cutting and reduce thermal damage to the wafers.
+• check icon Speed of the wire: Adjusting the speed can help control the rate of cutting and reduce thermal damage to the wafers.

-• Tension on the wire: Proper tension ensures that the wire does not sag or break, which can affect the consistency of the cut.
+• check icon Tension on the wire: Proper tension ensures that the wire does not sag or break, which can affect the consistency of the cut.

-• Coolant flow: The use of coolants not only reduces the heat generated during cutting but also helps in flushing away any debris, which could otherwise scratch the wafer surface.
+• check icon Coolant flow: The use of coolants not only reduces the heat generated during cutting but also helps in flushing away any debris, which could otherwise scratch the wafer surface.

 After the wafers are sliced, they undergo inspection and cleaning.
 Any wafers that do not meet the stringent criteria for thickness and flatness are either reprocessed or discarded.
 This stage is crucial for ensuring that only the highest quality wafers proceed to the next phases of semiconductor manufacturing, such as doping, etching, and layer deposition.